Cursillo

 The theme of our breakfasts this year is spirituality; specifically, the spirituality of Catholic religious orders that serve our area.
 Come and hear how Benediction monks or Franciscan priests and brothers model the life of St Francis of Assisi.
 Talks this season will be held in October, January, February and March.

 Dates: Faith Breakfasts are held on Saturdays quarterly during the year.
-The morning begins after the Morning Mass in room 162, usually around 9:15 with a hard stop at 10:30.
+The morning begins after the Morning Mass in Sts.
+Anne and Joachim Room, usually around 9:15 with a hard stop at 10:30.

 Time Commitment: 2 – 3 hours, 4 times yearly.
 Volunteers can spend from 1-3 hours helping with portions of the morning.